Lakemonsters2635/MonsterVision5/README.md

 7. Copy into MonsterVision5 directory connected to GitHub on laptop (overwriting in the process)
 8. Commit and push to GitHub

 ### OLD STEPS (for transfer of updated code):
 1. Ensure all saves have been committed on remote server
 2. ssh into remote server
 3. Zip up contents of MonsterVision file using `zip -r <name of zip file to be created> <directory you want to zip>`
 4. Run `ipconfig` on the laptop computer and find the correct ip address (will make more specific later)"legacy command`scp -rp pi@wpilibpi.local:/home/pi/MonsterVision5/. c:/dev/MonsterVision5/`"
 5. sudo scp -rp /home/pi/MonsterVision5/. <pc ip address>:c:/dev/MonsterVision5/6.
 Open VSCode7.
 Git pull and push as required

-### How to change model used
-1. Open command prompt
-2. `ssh pi@wpilibpi` or `ssh pi@wpilibpi.local`
-3. Go to [wpilibpi.local webserver](http://wpilibpi.local/) and change it to writable
-4. Type `cd ./<path to MonsterVision>/models`
-6. Type `sudo cp ./<desired model .json file> /boot/nn.json`
-7. Type `mv ./<latest best.blob> ./<appropriate name for .blob given season>`
-8. Type `sudo nano /boot/nn.json`
-9. Add between lines 6 and 7 (6.5) `"blob": "<chosen appropriate name given season>", `

-## How to fix XLINK_DEVICE_UNBOOTED (or something like that) error
-2 choices:
-1. Flip the supposedly reversible USB C on the camera Y splitter
-1. One of the USB C cables is broken and it is probably the one going from the data terminal of the Y splitter to the pi